BOEING

 Certificates

-Premium Certificates of Completion will be issued after training.
+Certificates of Course Completion will be issued after training.

 Boeing 787-8/9/10 Dreamliner (RR Trent 1000 or GEnX)